- Joined

 c.
 Creating a Lawsuit in the District Court

-III - LEGAL ORGANIZATIONS
+III - LEGAL ORGANISATIONS

 a.
 Redmont Bar Association (Legal Board)